fnproject/flow/docs/API.md

 ### Runtime requests a function invocation via the completer

-Invoke Function stages take an *httpreq* datum which encapsulates the request's route (path in functions), as well as the HTTP headers, method and body.
+Invoke Function stages take an *httpreq* datum which encapsulates the invoked function's path, as well as the HTTP headers, method and body.
 The completer will then use this datum to create and send a request to fn upon successfully triggering this stage.

 ```
 POST /graph/thread-abcd-12344/invokeFunction?functionId=/fnapp/somefunction/path